gridonic/gridonic.github.io/README.md

 ```

 ## Preview
-The vite preview command will boot up local static web server that serves the files from dist at http://localhost:4173.
+The vite preview command will boot up static web server which serves the files from dist at http://localhost:4173.
 ```sh
 npm run build
 npm run preview